So I've decided to release them all, ten at a time, making them easier to digest, but will keep track of them at the bottom of the original page.

 6. After announcing with much fanfare, a sanctuary for Beluga Whales in the Arctic, it was learned that the Harper government had already agreed to allow drilling for oil in that sanctuary.
 The Belugas will love it.

 "Today we are ensuring these Arctic treasures are preserved for generations to come," Harper told reporters in the remote town of Tuktoyaktuk, N.W.T.
-However, regulatory documents released by the government in April show that
+However, regulatory documents released by the government in April show that5.
+After promising no cuts to Public Service, the Harper government has laid off 1200 workers at EI, with the promise of an additional layoff some time this month.

 officials plan to set aside one per cent of the conservation area for oil and gas activities, such as exploratory drilling.